 Italy, Spain and France were early centers of soap manufacturing, due to their ready supply of raw materials such as oil from olive trees.
 During the 6th century, craftsmen from France made olive oil soap by combining the ashes from sea plants with olive oil.

-At the end of the 16th century, soap was being produced by small Marseille, France, family companies.
+At the end of the 16th century, soap was being produced by small family companies around Marseille, France.
 In the south of France, particularly in Provence, they had the necessary raw materials; olive oil, salt and salicorne ashes from the Camargue.